EdmundGoodman/Warwick_modelling/writeup/writeup.md

 A diagram of the SIR model.
 Image source: [1]

+There are already examples of models of this class for examining antibiotic resistance in E. coli (https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-019-1314-9, https://www.nature.com/articles/s42003-019-0545-9, https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005160), showing that it is a suitable methodology for this problem, however, we believe that a custom model written from scratch was required to integrate the mechanism of the product being used.

 ### Implementation

 The key features of the model can be split up into five semi-distinct sections, which are enumerated in the sections below.